 About the Director and the vision for Harmony Choir:

 The Harmony Choir grew out of a vision that Kate and Rebecca Jackson, founder of Music in May, share for serving underserved youth through music.
-Therefore the first performance of the Harmony Choir will be on the Music in May stage on Thursday May 26th, in Watsonville at their Community Concert.
+The first performance of the Harmony Choir was on the Music in May stage on Thursday May 26th, in Watsonville at their Community Concert.

 After a lifetime of Classical training and graduating from San Francisco Conservatory as a pianist, Kate had a musical awakening when attending the Santa Cruz Missionary Baptist Church.
 For 30 years, she has remained dedicated to Gospel music, and has also invested 30 years in learning how to teach piano effectively, nurturing, through the Suzuki philosophy students and their families.
 A member of Gospel Music workshop of America for 18 years, She has founded and taught Youth Gospel Choirs for decades here in Santa Cruz, most notably the MLK, Jr. Gospel Choir which performed, with Sista Monica, in 2003 on the stage of the Civic Center for the UCSC MLK Convocation.